MehdiRc/rakuyomi/README.md

 - Improved SQLite query method to speed up all operations by `200 times` including: library access, search, chapter list (`x300 times`)
 - Details manga
 - Aidoku source new SDK (0.7) support
+- **Cover mode** — switch between list and cover view in the library and search results, with async cover loading and local caching
+- **Previous chapter navigation** — swipe backward on the first page to seamlessly jump to the previous chapter
+- **Configurable items per page** — set how many items to show per page in both list and cover modes

 <table>
   <tr>